 After City approval of an exempt project, a "Notice of Exemption" (Form "A") may be filed by the Director, or his or her designee, with the County Clerk.
 The Notice of Exemption must be filed electronically with the County Clerk if that option is offered by the County Clerk.
-When the Lead Agency files a Notice of Exemption with the County Clerk, it must also file the Notice of Exemption with the State Clearinghouse in the Office of Planning and Research ("OPR").
+When the Lead Agency files a Notice of Exemption with the County Clerk, it must also file the Notice of Exemption with the State Clearinghouse via the Office of Land Use and Climate Innovation's CEQASubmit portal at https://ceqasubmit.lci.ca.gov/, link effective as of April 8, 2025.
 After filing, the City must additionally post the Notice of Exemption on the City's website.
 The City is generally not required to file a Notice of Exemption after approving a project that it finds exempt from CEQA, though there are circumstances where a Notice of Exemption must be filed.
 Please see Local Guidelines Section 3.bb for certain circumstances in which the Lead Agency is required to file a Notice of Exemption.